Hikutavake

 Hikutavake is one of the fourteen villages of Niue.
-Its population at the 2017 census was 49, up from 40 in 2011.
+Its population at the 2022 census was 39, down from 45 in 2017.

 The village was established by villagers from Tuapa.

 Location & geography

 About 95% of the land surface is coral rock.

 There is a trail on the north side of Niue that leads to a clifftop to an enclosed reef with natural pools, some of them are 10 metres deep and 25 metres across.